Search waiting | Matsusada Precision

 a relationship between ripple and noise in the standards

 a.
-Natural Air-Cooling
+Natural Convection Cooling

 b.
-Forced Air-Cooling
+Forced Air Cooling

 Remote Control